Against a Penal Substitute:

 God maybe passive toward sin, but that’s different than actively opposing HimSelf.
 He would not do the latter.
 So He wouldn’t do PSAT.

+PSAT prevents God and His planned problem of evil, as a problem.
+We shouldn’t do that, it’s there for His glory.
 PSAT is self canceling.
 But so long as it lives, it never allows God to remove sin.
-Interestingly, it’s finished when sins are.
+Fittingly, it’s finished when sins are.

 PSAT makes justifying God more inconvenient.

-God’s also worth removing the inconvenience.
+God’s worth the inconvenience.
+So, God’s also worth removing the inconvenience.

 There are three with testify against PSAT: